apollographql/rover/ARCHITECTURE.md

 ##### Important note on telemetry

-Any time you are creating a new command, you need to make sure to add `#[serde(skip_serializing)]` to any flag or parameter that could contain personally identifiable information (PII), as commands and their parameters without this attribute are automatically sent to our telemetry endpoint.
+Whenever you create a new command, make sure to add `#[serde(skip_serializing)]` to any flag or parameter that might contain personally identifiable information (PII).
+Commands and their parameters _without_ this attribute are automatically sent to Apollo's telemetry endpoint.

 ##### Adding a query to Apollo Studio

 The only piece of the `rover-client` crate that we need to be concerned with for now is the `src/query` directory.
 This is where all the queries to Apollo Studio live.
-This directory is roughly organized by the command names as well, but there may be some queries in these directories that are used by multiple commands.
+This directory is roughly organized by the command names as well, but there might be some queries in these directories that are used by multiple commands.

 You can see in the `src/query/graph` directory a number of `.rs` files paired with `.graphql` files.
 The `.graphql` files are the files where the GraphQL operations live, and the matching `.rs` files contain the logic needed to execute those operations.

 ##### Writing a GraphQL operation

-For our basic `graph hello` command, we're going to make a request for a specific graph to Apollo Studio, inquiring about the existence of a graph, and nothing else.
+For our basic `graph hello` command, we're going to make a request to Apollo Studio that inquires about the existence of a particular graph, and nothing else.
 For this, we can use the `Query.service` field.

 Create a `hello.graphql` file in `crates/rover-client/src/query/graph` and paste the following into it: